elte-nlp/elte-nlp-course/lecture_source/nlp_11-ir.md

 ## Graph-based

-Graph methods build an index, that takes the form that suits neighbor-relationship representation.
-Such as Delaunay-graphs, relative nearest neighbor graphs, k-nearest neighbor graphs, minimal spanning trees, etc...
+Graph methods build an index, that takes the form that suits neighbor-relationship representation, such as Delaunay-graphs, relative nearest neighbor graphs, k-nearest neighbor graphs, minimal spanning trees, etc...

 ![Example graphs to be used as a Graph index for ANN search, from [@wang2021comprehensive]](figures/graph_types.png){height=35%}